 When evaluating exception requests the PRPHA will consider the size and configuration of the unit.
-In no case will the PRPHA grant an exception that is in violation of local housing or occupancy codes, regulations or laws.

 Requests from applicants to be placed on the waiting list for a unit size smaller than designated by the occupancy standards will be approved as long as the unit is not overcrowded according to local code, and the family agrees not to request a transfer for a period of two (2) years from the date of admission, unless they have a subsequent change in family size or composition.